 - Further Restructuring: Expect additional changes among the ministers as they reach retirement age and more organizational restructuring in 2018.

-If you want to read more about this year’s Lianghui, its potential business implications, and what it may mean for China’s future policy direction go here for Brunswick’s full report.
+If you want to read more about this year’s Lianghui, its potential business implications, and what it may mean for China’s future policy direction go here [link no longer exists] for Brunswick’s full report.